NoCode-NoLife/Sabine/docs/alpha_client.md

 Unfortunately, there's very few screen shots, videos, and information about stats during the alpha.
 A few things we've been able to figure out, however.
-For example, Novices didn't get any Zeny when they first started, characters had a much lower maximum weight, and the stats were different in general.
+For example, characters had a much lower maximum weight, and the stats were different in general.
 Don't be surprised when your stats are different from what you're used to.
-That being said, the formulas we're using are largely guess-work, based on the limited resources we had, and if something seems wrong, do report it.
+That being said, the formulas we're using are largely guess-work, based on the limited resources we had, and if something seems way wrong, or you have first-hand knowledge about the alpha, do report it.

 Monsters are even more difficult to nail down, because we don't have any information about their exact stats.
 The MvPs in particular were